Grandview Heights Aquatic Centre

 Prefabricated

 Featuring one of the longest wood-cable roofs in the world, this is an aquatic centre that looks ready to take flight.
-Its pendulous, undulating glue-laminated timber beams swoop skyward.
+Its pendulous, undulating glue-laminated timber (glulam) beams swoop skyward.

-• Sixty-five-metre-long glulam-cable prefab roof assembled in just over a week
+• Sixty-five-metre-long glulam-cable prefab roof assembled in just over a week.

-• Less expensive than steel equivalent, near-all-wood design resists shrinking and won’t rust
+• Less expensive than steel equivalent, near-all-wood design resists shrinking and won’t rust.

-• Overall design reduced building volume, and in turn energy costs
+• Overall design reduced building volume, and in turn energy costs.

 Located in the centre of the province’s fastest growing municipality, Grandview Heights Aquatic Centre is designed to accommodate both international swim meets and a wide variety of community uses.
-A dramatically suspended all-wood roof accommodates a diving tower at one end, with platforms from one metre to 10 metres high; at the other end a spiraling full-height waterslide.
+The aquatic centre, with its dramatic suspended roof form, is the first project to be completed on the ‘super block’ that is destined to become a regional campus of health, wellness and sports excellence.

 By forgoing the need for conventional steel cabling, which often requires expensive connectors, the slender wood-cable roof design achieves a remarkable feat with elegance and economy.
 The glulam is well-suited to aquatic environments characterized by high humidity.
 The wood structure resists shrinkage or warping due to moisture—and unlike steel it won’t rust.
-This pioneering glulam design, only three hundred millimetres thick, reduces the building’s volume significantly which in turn saves energy costs.
+This pioneering glulam design, only 300 millimetres thick, reduces the building’s volume significantly which in turn saves energy costs.